 The WageWorks example illustrates the difficulty of detecting fraud by executives.
 Management personnel is often in position to circumvent, override, or ignore internal controls since they usually play a critical role in designing and implementing those controls.
-Nothing is more important to the success of a compliance department than the tone from top management and the subsequent buy-in from employees.
+Nothing is more important to the success of a compliance department than the tone from the top management and the subsequent buy-in from employees.

-Safeguarding your firm against the fraudulent improper reporting of revenue prompted by such factors as a high-pressure corporate environment and related business challenges can be achieved by a combination of examination, identification, and implementation.
+Safeguarding your firm against the fraudulent or improper reporting of revenue prompted by such factors as a high-pressure corporate environment and related business challenges can be achieved by a combination of examination, identification, and implementation.

 The Value of Vigilance